themefisher/educenter-hugo/content/english/course/course-3.md

 ### **Designing and Implementing an Azure Data Science Solution : 3 days**

-#### _Microsoft DP-100 Certificate : Azure Data Scientist Associate_
+#### _prepares for Microsoft DP-100 Certificate : Azure Data Scientist Associate_

 Students gain knowledge of data science and machine learning and how to implement and run machine learning workloads on Azure; in particular, using Azure Machine Learning Service.
 This entails planning and creating a suitable working environment for data science workloads on Azure, running data experiments and training predictive models, managing and optimizing models, and deploying machine learning models into production.

-* Introduction to Azure Machine Learning
+* Inleiding tot Azure Machine Learning
-* “No-code” Machine Learning with Designer
+* "No-code" Machine Learning met Designer
-* Running Experiments and Training Models
+* Experimenten en trainingsmodellen uitvoeren
-* Working with Data
+* Werken met gegevens
 * Compute Contexts
 * Orchestrating Operations with Pipelines
 * Deploying and Consuming Models